Why Use a Dedicated Rounding Tool?

-How to Use the CalculatorBudy Rounding Tool
+How the Rounding Logic Works

 Not all rounding is created equal.
 Depending on your industry or specific mathematical rules, you may need to handle the midpoint (0.5) differently.
 Below are the six rounding modes supported by our calculator.